Color blindness: Sequential colormaps

-The below table shows the cone complements for different types of human color vision, including those considered color blindness, normal color vision and 'superior' color vision.
-The cone complement contains the types of cones (or their opsins) expressed by an individual.

 Causes

 Color blindness is any deviation of color vision from normal trichromatic color vision (often as defined by the standard observer) that produces a reduced gamut.
 Mechanisms for color blindness are related to the functionality of cone cells, and often to the expression of photopsins, the photopigments that 'catch' photons and thereby convert light into chemical signals.

 Color vision deficiencies can be classified as inherited or acquired.